 Dubbed “America’s Best Idea,” one of my favorite summer activities is camping and hiking at the national parks.
 The US has 59 official national parks (not counting the state parks and other protected nature areas) spread across every biosphere and corner of the country.
 About half the states are blessed with at least one of these incredible habitats.
-I’m excited to share with you tips for my favorite national parks.
+If you’re looking to check some things off your US national park list, I’m excited to share my favorite tips for visiting these amazing outdoor sights.

 Add these national parks to your summer bucket list.
 I’ll add more must-sees spots and photo tips as I cross them off my list.

 The crown jewel of Moab, you could spend days exploring Arches and still not see it all.
 It’s just a 30-minute drive from Canyonlands so you could knock out two parks in one day.
 Delicate Arch is the most photographed spot in Arches (which you can basically do right from the parking lot) as you may recognize it from the Utah license plate.
 The most popular hike in the park is Devil’s Garden, an 8.1-mile loop that will take you past seven more arches.

 Pro Tip: There’s an incredible naturally formed sandstone labyrinth called Fiery Furnace.
 To visit, you have to obtain a hiking permit after watching an orientation video to learn how to navigate your way out or be accompanied by a designated ranger guide.
 These tours book up well in advance so plan accordingly if you want to attempt the maze.

 Badlands National Park (South Dakota)

 I think the Badlands are the most underrated national park in the country (and South Dakota in general).
 The entire park offers stunning views of colored rocks that look like living sand art, but the Yellow Mounds have the most natural contrast with brilliant reds and yellows that look like they’re straight out of a Dr. Seuss novel.
 You can drive through the entire park stopping at various overlooks.